Description

 Freehold Amenity Land – Two Parcels with Long-Term Hope Value in Sought-After Cheshire Village Setting

-To be offered in the Palace Auctions London 24th June Auction Guide Price: £15,000+
+To be offered in the Palace Auctions, London, 12th August Auction Guide Price: £15,000+

 The land is superbly positioned in the heart of Helsby, a large and thriving Cheshire village within the Cheshire West and Chester unitary authority.
 Plovers Lane, Barn Croft, and Church Fields form a peaceful, leafy residential enclave on the southern edge of Helsby.
 This location is just southwest of Frodsham.
 The immediate area is characterised by quiet streets, mature trees, and a harmonious mix of detached and semi-detached homes and bungalows.
 The parcels themselves provide valuable green space within this established setting.
 As a result, they contribute to the area’s open and spacious feel.Helsby